 MB&G determined the TOHB line by visual identification of the highest point at which the bank met the grade of the surrounding topography [EC 9.4920 (1)c1].
 The TOHB locations were recorded with a Trimble GeoXT 6000 series GPS unit capable of sub-meter accuracy.
 MB&G collected 27 TOHB points along the Willamette River and Millrace Slough in the PSA.
 MB&G post-corrected these points using Trimble Pathfinder software and compared them to known monument locations near the PSA, resulting in an absolute accuracy of less than 2 feet.
 MB&G used the post-corrected points to select contour lines representative of the TOHB line and to serve as guidance in areas where LiDAR data were ambiguous.
-Finally, the TOHB line was reviewed by MB&G biologists and refined using field photos and riparian information collected on site.
+Finally, MB&G biologists reviewed the TOHB line in-office and refined the line using field photos and riparian information collected on site.